nsus1103/populate-securities/README.md

 # populate-securities
-Populate the stock db and holldings of the ARK Invest funds
+Populate the stock db and holdings of the ARK Invest funds